ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 Core Solidity prototype, which follows the ideas described in [Compiling Pattern Matching to Good Decision Trees](http://moscova.inria.fr/~maranget/papers/ml05e-maranget.pdf).

+A key motivation for this design is to make exhaustiveness checking tractable.
+Pattern matching algorithms based on backtracking automata are effective at generating efficient code, but they are notoriously difficult to extend with exhaustiveness analysis: the automaton construction does not naturally expose which inputs remain uncovered.
+Decision tree based approaches, by contrast, produce exhaustiveness and redundancy information as natural byproducts of the compilation process itself, without requiring a separate analysis pass.

 This pass runs after type inference and before code generation.
 Its job is to transform `match` statements over arbitrary nested patterns into a _decision tree_, a form where each node tests exactly one scrutinee against flat